evmos/evmos/docs/validators/run_relayer.md

 ## Prerequisites
 <!-- textlint-disable -->
-Before beginning, ensure you have an Point network node running in the background of the same machine that you intend to relay on.
-Follow [this guide](quickstart/run_node.md) to set up an Point network node if you have not already.
+Before beginning, ensure you have an Point Chain node running in the background of the same machine that you intend to relay on.
+Follow [this guide](quickstart/run_node.md) to set up an Point Chain node if you have not already.
 <!-- textlint-enable -->

-In this guide, we will be relaying between [Point network (channel-3) and Cosmos Hub (channel-292)](https://www.mintscan.io/evmos/relayers).
-When setting up your Point network and Cosmos full nodes, be sure to offset the ports being used in both the `app.toml` and `config.toml` files of the respective chains (this process will be shown below).
+In this guide, we will be relaying between [Point Chain (channel-3) and Cosmos Hub (channel-292)](https://www.mintscan.io/evmos/relayers).
+When setting up your Point Chain and Cosmos full nodes, be sure to offset the ports being used in both the `app.toml` and `config.toml` files of the respective chains (this process will be shown below).

 <!-- textlint-disable -->
-In this example, the default ports for Point network will be used, and the ports of the Cosmos Hub node will be manually changed.
+In this example, the default ports for Point Chain will be used, and the ports of the Cosmos Hub node will be manually changed.
 <!-- textlint-enable -->

-## Point network Daemon Settings
+## Point Chain Daemon Settings

 First, set `grpc server` on port `9090` in the `app.toml` file from the `$HOME/.pointd/config` directory: